Marian Beitialarrangoitia

 Maria Angeles Beitialarrangoitia Lizarralde (born 20 January 1968) is a Basque journalist and politician.
 She was previously a member of the Congress of Deputies of Spain and Basque Parliament, and mayor of Hernani.

-Early life
+Early life and education

 Beitialarrangoitia was born on 20 January 1968 in Legazpia, Basque Country.
 She has degree in journalism from the University of the Basque Country.